dwavesystems/dimod/docs/intro/intro_quadratic.rst

 Quadratic Models: Unconstrained
 ===============================

-:term:`Sampler`\ s such as D-Wave quantum computers accept unconstrained models (binary quadratic models, for D-Wave systems: binary because variables are represented by qubits that return two states and quadratic because you can configure coupling strengths between pairs of qubits).
-Hybrid quantum-classical samplers can accept non-binary models; for example, quadratic models with discrete variables.
+Unconstrained quadratic models are used to submit problems to :term:`sampler`\ s such as D-Wave quantum computers\ [#]_ and some hybrid quantum-classical samplers\ [#]_.

 When using such samplers to handle problems with constraints, you typically formulate the constraints as penalties: see :std:doc:`sysdocs_gettingstarted:doc_getting_started`.
 (:ref:`Constrained models <intro_cqm>`, such as the
-:class:`dimod.ConstrainedQuadraticModel`, can support constraints natively.)
+:class:`~dimod.ConstrainedQuadraticModel`, can support constraints natively.)

+.. [#]
+  D-Wave quantum computers accept unconstrained binary quadratic models, such as quadratic unconstrained binary optimization (\ :term:`QUBO`\ ) models: binary because variables are represented by qubits that return two states and quadratic because polynomial terms of two variables can be represented by pairs of coupled qubits.

+.. [#]
+  Some hybrid quantum-classical samplers accept constrained and non-binary models;
+  for example, a quadratic model with an integer variable that must be smaller than some configured value.

 Supported Models
 ================

 * **Quadratic Models**

-  The :term:`quadratic model` (QM) class, :class:`dimod.QuadraticModel`, encodes polynomials of binary, integer, and discrete variables, with all terms of degree two or less.
+  The :term:`quadratic model` (QM) class, :class:`~dimod.QuadraticModel`, encodes polynomials of binary, integer, and discrete variables, with all terms of degree two or less.